TripsV1 to Orders API

 Here are some key features of the Orders API:

-• Native NCNS (No-call No-show) and Order risk detection capabilities
+- Native NCNS (No-call No-show), Worker Left Early and other Order risk detection capabilities

-• The Orders suite now includes Clock-in/Clock-out signals to clearly define shift boundaries, aiding in better payout accuracy and dispute resolution.
-Combined with the new SDK, you can ensure that workers Clock-in/Clock-out only inside the destination boundary.
+- Orders now includes Clock-in/Clock-out signals to clearly define shift boundaries, aiding in better payout accuracy and dispute resolution.
+Combined with the new SDK, you can ensure that workers Clock-in/Clock-out only inside the destination boundary

 These enhancements make the Orders API a robust tool for managing workforce logistics with precision and insight.